New Order (Indonesia)

 Within a few years, however, many of its original allies had become indifferent or averse to the New Order, which comprised a military faction supported by a narrow civilian group.
-Among much of the pro-democracy movement which forced Suharto to resign in the 1998 Indonesian Revolution and then gained power, the term "New Order" has come to be used pejoratively.
-It is frequently employed to describe figures who were either tied to the Suharto period, or who upheld the practises of his authoritarian administration, such as corruption, collusion and nepotism (widely known by the acronym KKN: korupsi, kolusi, nepotisme).
+Among most members of the pro-democracy movement that forced Suharto to resign in the May 1998 riots and then gained power, the term "New Order" has come to be used pejoratively.
+It is frequently employed to describe figures who were either tied to the Suharto period, or who upheld the practises of his authoritarian administration, such as corruption, collusion, and nepotism (widely known by the acronym KKN: korupsi, kolusi, nepotisme).

 Background

-Sukarno was Indonesia's founding president, a position he had held since the Republic's formation in 1945.
-In 1955, the first general parliamentary elections delivered an unstable parliament and from the late 1950s, Sukarno's rule became increasingly autocratic under his "Guided Democracy".
-Described as the great "dalang", Sukarno’s position depended on his concept of NASAKOM (Nationalism, Religion, Communism) whereby he sought to balance the competing Indonesian Military, Islamic groups, and the increasingly powerful Indonesian Communist Party (PKI).
-To the resentment of the Military and Muslim groups, this arrangement became increasingly reliant on the PKI which had become the country’s strongest political party.
+Sukarno was Indonesia's founding president, a position he had held since the republic's formation in 1945.
+In 1955, the first general parliamentary elections delivered an unstable parliament, and Sukarno's rule became increasingly autocratic from the late 1950s under his "Guided Democracy."
+Described as the great "dalang," Sukarno’s position depended on his concept of Nasakom (Nationalism, Religion, Communism) whereby he sought to balance the competing Indonesian Military, Islamic groups, and the increasingly powerful Indonesian Communist Party (PKI).
+To the resentment of the military and Muslim groups, this arrangement became increasingly reliant on the PKI, which had become the country’s strongest political party.

-Sukarno’s anti-imperial ideology saw Indonesia increasingly dependent on the Soviet Union and China which was met with indignation from Western countries.
+Sukarno's anti-imperial ideology saw Indonesia becoming increasingly dependent on the Soviet Union and China, which was met with indignation from Western countries.
 The cash-strapped government had to scrap public sector subsidies, annual inflation rose to as high as 1,000%, export revenues were shrinking, infrastructure crumbling, and factories were operating at minimal capacity with negligible investment.
-Sukarno’s administration became increasingly ineffective in providing a viable economic system to lift its citizens out of poverty and hunger.
-Meanwhile, Sukarno led Indonesia into Konfrontasi, a military confrontation with Malaysia, removed Indonesia from the United Nations, and stepped up revolutionary and anti-Western rhetoric.
+Sukarno's administration became increasingly ineffective in providing a viable economic system to lift its citizens out of poverty and hunger.
+Meanwhile, Sukarno led Indonesia into Konfrontasi, a military confrontation with Malaysia; removed Indonesia from the United Nations; and stepped up revolutionary and anti-Western rhetoric.

 By 1965 at the height of the Cold War, the PKI penetrated all levels of government.
-With the support of Sukarno and the Air Force, the party gained increasing influence at the expense of the Army, thus ensuring the Army's enmity.
+With the support of Sukarno and the air force, the party gained increasing influence at the expense of the army, thus ensuring the army's enmity.
 Muslim clerics, many of whom were landowners, felt threatened by the PKI's rural land confiscation actions.
 The army was alarmed at Sukarno’s support for the PKI’s wish to quickly establish a "fifth force" of armed peasants and labourers, which was first announced by the PKI to a CBS News journalist.
 Adding to this desperate and fractious nature of Indonesia in the 1960s, a split within the military was fostered by Western countries backing a right-wing faction against a left-wing faction backed by the PKI.